RajaGanapathyM/GoRDB/README.md

 A lightweight python library for implementing GraphQL on Relational DB Tables in few steps using python dicts.
 The library is built over strawberry-graphql for creating graphQL schema from dataclasses

 ```
-Example GraphQL on Relational DB having User table and Subscripts table implemented using GoRDB
+Example Graph query on Relational DB having User table and Subscriptions table implemented using GoRDB

 {
     User(filterStr:" @#ROWNUM#@ <5 ")